spicybung/DemonFF/README.md

 1. Open Blender, make sure you have the DemonFF add-on enabled in Preferences.
 2. Import or create your own .DFF/.COL model.
-3. Import/export or modify 2DFX/2D Effects for your model.
-4. Use DemonFF tools to edit collision models, export, and import DFF files.
+3. Use DemonFF tools to edit collision models, export, and import DFF files.
-5. Use DemonFF to import .IFP animation.
+4. Use DemonFF to import .IFP animation.
-6. Import or export 2DFX/light for your model.
-7. Import/edit maps via .IPL & IDE files.
+5. Import/edit maps via .IPL & IDE files.
-8. Export your map to Pawn, & artconfig.
+6. Export your map to Pawn, & artconfig.
-9. Export your map to LUA for MTA(WIP).
+7. Export your map to LUA for MTA(WIP).

 ## Contributing